billkarsh/SpikeGLX/Markdown/UserManual.md

 ### Chassis Population

+Each Imec probe plugs into a headstage (HS).
+Up to four HS plug into the four ports (numbered 1,2,3,4) of a base station (BS).
+Each BS plugs into a slot in your PXIe chassis.
+Slot one of a PXI chassis is always the computer interface device, while slots 2-8 can be used for Imec or other devices.

-You can place your Imec modules in any PXIe compatible slot.
+You can place your Imec BS cards in any PXIe compatible slot.
 Use the `Add` and `Remove` buttons to specify which slots are actually populated.

-Each module/slot accommodates upto 4 probes.
+Each BS/slot accommodates upto 4 probes.
 Use the `Enable` checkboxes in the table entries to specify which probes to configure and run.

 ## IM Setup -- Configuring Imec Probes

+### Which Probe?

+After you specify which physical slots and ports are enabled and click `Detect` on the `Devices` tab, the table will assign each probe a `logical ID` number in a simple manner, slot by slot, then port by port.

+For example, if you enabled (slot,port): (2,3), (4,1), (4,4), (5,3) they
+would get logical probe #s: (2,3)=0, (4,1)=1, (4,4)=2, (5,3)=3.

+**SpikeGLX primarily uses the zero-based logical probe ID to reference probes.**

+At the bottom-left of the dialog is a pop-up menu listing the logical probes.
+All of the tabs refer to the currently selected probe.
+Whichever tab you are currently working in, you can use the pop-up to change to any enabled probe.

+### Copy Settings

+Use the controls in this box to copy all of the configuration settings from one probe to another, or to all probes as a handy shortcut.
+You can always visit each probe separately using the probe selector pop-up and make choices specific to that probe.

 ### Per Channel Settings

-Currently, a simple editor lets you load/save/edit a text file that specifies all the choices you can make for each of the (up to) 384 readout channels of the probe.
+Click `Edit` in the `Configuration and calibration` item group to open a simple editor that lets you load/save/edit a text file that specifies all the choices you can make for each of the (up to) 384 readout channels of the probe.
 The text file has extension `(.imro) = Imec readout`.

+The big table on the left of the editor shows a row for each readout channel.
+You can type directly into this table to make choices just for that channel.

+To the right of the table are the **set all** controls.
+As a convenience you can assign a given value to all channels at once with these helpers.

 #### Save the file!